rojinnew/ICU/README.md

 - All (24) ROC plots can also be found in the code folder when the execution is completed.

+### Refrences

-Refrences: MIT Laboratory for Computational Physiology.
+MIT Laboratory for Computational Physiology.
 MIMIC Code Repository: MIMIC-III database.
 2018. https://mimic.physionet.org.